Find an article in American Psychologist and evaluate it.

 What makes a good research question?

-Evaluate a journal to determine its scholarly value.
+How do you evaluate a journal to determine its scholarly value?

 What are some common problems with citation?